911 Dispatching Services Recommendation

 Although call taking and dispatching will take place from the Northwest Center, your Worthington firefighters, medics and police officers would still respond to your emergencies.

-The move is being considered now because of low staffing levels in the Worthington Communications Center.
+The move was considered now because of low staffing levels in the Worthington Communications Center.
 This is a national issue, impacting dispatch centers across the country, as it is difficult to train and retain highly qualified personnel.
 The City has been challenged with keeping up with the demands of providing a high level of service in this area.
 Maintaining the service would require extensive investment in personnel and technology.
 “This recommendation is not a reflection on the current Worthington dispatchers,” said Police Chief Jerry Strait.
 “It came about because a variety of circumstances which caused us to take a hard look at the communications center by conducting a deep analysis of how we can provide the best services to our citizens.”
 In the Northwest Center, the costs are shared by all participating jurisdictions, and greater resources allow for more investment in technology and advanced training.

 The in-depth analysis shows that joining the Northwest Center brings significant benefits, which include: